sirkapil/contact/date.md

 ---

-**I'm single and ready for mingle.
-If you've crush on me then we can go out for a date for sure.
-But, before all that, I want you to know a few things about me. 👇**
+**I'm single and ready for mingle 😉.** If you've crush on me 😍 then we can go out for a date for sure.
+But, before all that, I want you to know a few things about me. 👇

 ---